Open Beta Status

 - test shader variants without building a custom preprocessor layer

-- experiment with standard modules such as Math, Random, Noise, Color, PBR, Compression, Globals, and PostFX
+- experiment with embedded standard modules such as Math, Random, Noise, Color, Compression, Debug, Packing, PBR, Globals, PostFX, Sampling, SDF, and Spaces

 - compile one shader source toward SPIR-V plus optional Metal, HLSL, GLSL, or GLSL ES output